 - Self-harm and cyberbullying detection for Google Docs debuting Fall 2018 augments email protection currently offered by our Auditor product.
 (On the topic of CIPA compliance, the CIPA law calls for monitoring all electronic communication including email – not just web traffic).

-- A Plug n’ Play Hub that helps parents at home ensure that their kids stay safe online is our foray into consumer tech.
+- Hub by Securly – our foray into consumer tech that helps parents at home ensure that their kids stay safe online.

 And there is more where that came from.